 When doctors diagnosed Peter, Susie reached out to the Pancreatic Cancer Action Network’s (PanCAN) PanCAN Patient Services for guidance.
 A PanCAN Patient Services Case Manager provided her with information about diet and nutrition, clinical trials and support networks.
 The Associate also told Susie about pancreatic cancer risk factors as well as signs and symptoms.

 That information may be the reason Susie’s cancer was found early.

 “I had vague symptoms that aligned with what the Associate had told me about when I was Peter’s caregiver,” Susie said.
 “And I had just seen my husband go through it, so I knew I had to get checked.
 My doctor ran tests and, sure enough, it was pancreatic cancer.”

-Susie contacted Patient Central again to get guidance and support, this time for herself.
+Susie contacted PanCAN Patient Services again to get guidance and support, this time for herself.
 Her Associate provided her with diet and nutrition information and support services.
 Her team of physicians recommended chemotherapy and a Whipple procedure, both of which she did.

-“I feel very committed, compelled and motivated to bring hope to others.
+“I am committed, compelled, and motivated to bring hope to others.
 After you are diagnosed, you can sink into a dark hole.
 I know – I was there,” she said.

 Their goal is to raise $5,000, which goes back into programs and services like the one that helped Susie – twice.
 She also skydives with other survivors to raise awareness for pancreatic cancer.

-“As long as you are alive, there is hope,” Susie said.
+“As long as you have breath, there is hope,” Susie said.
 “Pancreatic cancer doesn’t have to be a death sentence.
 I spend a lot of time imagining and believing in the best possible and most desirable outcomes.
 That is the essence of hope.”